BMathieux/DivideMetricsAnalysis/README.md

 # DivideMetricsAnalysis

-Repository associated with "Drainage divide migration in a low-deformation setting: Insights from morphometry, hilltop curvature and cosmogenic nuclides" submitted to EPSL.
+Repository associated with "Drainage divide migration modulated by erosion-driven landscape adjustment in a low-deformation setting" submitted to EPSL.

 ## Overview